Andrius0630/Biblioteka/README.md

 ## TODO
 ```
-1. admin can remove and modify users
+1. DONE! admin can remove and modify users
-2. register a new user
+2. DONE! register a new user
 3. DONE! books should be registered on user account when he takes a book
 4. regex search (optional)
-5. better ui using ncurses library (optional)
+5. better ui using ncurses library
-6. passwd should be encrypted (optional)
+6. passwd should be encrypted
 ```

 ## Structure of books.txt file